All the Arguments for Space Exploration Ever

-IT WAS THE LAST DAY of January, 1961.
-Since the big bang, the Earth has spun around 1.6 trillion times and the time had come for another homonid with whom we share a common 13-million-year-old ancestor, to explore.
+The Big Bang of human space exploration had just begun.
+It was the last day of January, 1961.
+In the 4.5 billion years of Earth’s existence, the time had come for a fellow Hominid with whom we share a common 13-million-year-old ancestor, to explore.
 This time beyond the tether of gravity.

 Ham, the chimpanzee, lay strapped into a capsule on the Mercury Redstone launch vehicle.
 Ham was taught to use timed tasks by pushing a lever within five seconds to a blue light flash.
 When the lever was pressed, he earned himself a banana pellet.